Traveling in Turbulent Times: Doing Your Research Before You Travel

 Wars, natural disasters, terrorist attacks, and disease outbreaks require that today’s travelers do their homework to stay safe.
 Besides increasing your security, such preparation will enhance enjoyment of your trip by providing peace of mind.

 The website Travel.State.gov is a good first source of information about regions considered dangerous to Americans.
 Here you will find the latest travel warnings and alerts.
 In addition, there are Consular Information Sheets for every country.
 These sheets include information on the location of the US embassy or consulate, health conditions, areas of instability, political disturbances, as well as crime and security information.

 Travel.State.gov also offers a free service called Smart Traveler Enrollment Program (STEP).
-After signing up and logging in your travel information, you will receive updates about the country that you are planning to visit.
+After signing up and logging your travel information, you will receive updates about the country that you are planning to visit.
 Registering for STEP can also make it easier for you to get assistance in case of an emergency.

 Other Useful Sites

 At the website USA.gov, there are a collection of articles and links on international travel.
-For example, one web page is dedicated to Americans who live and travel abroad.

 International Travel Tips

 In addition to your research, here are tips you can follow to have a safe journey:

 Destinations.
 Centers for Disease Control and Prevention website.
 Available at: http://wwwnc.cdc.gov/travel/destinations/list.htm.
 Accessed October 30, 2013.

 Emergency contact.
 American Presence Post Bordeaux website.
 Available at: http://bordeaux.usconsulate.gov/emergency-contact.html.
 Accessed October 30, 2013.